Infantile Spasms

 Consider transfer when

-• Consider transfer of unwell child if requiring care beyond the comfort level of the hospital
+• The child is requiring care beyond the comfort level of the hospital

 Consider discharge when

-• Admission for IS diagnosis and initial management is usually brief, and discharge is not dependent on spasm cessation
+• An admission for IS diagnosis and initial management is usually brief, and discharge is not dependent on spasm cessation

-The Steroid Alert Card should be given to parents prior to hospital discharge regarding treatment in the event of becoming unwell or febrile
+• A steroid alert card and individualised sick day management plan should be given to parents prior to hospital discharge regarding treatment in the event of becoming unwell

 1. Darke K, Edwards SW, Hancock E, Johnson AL, Kennedy CR, Lux AL, Newton RW, O'Callaghan FJ, Verity CM, Osborne JP.
 Developmental and epilepsy outcomes at age 4 years in the UKISS trial comparing hormonal treatments to vigabatrin for infantile spasms: a multi-centre randomised trial.
 Arch Dis Child 2010;95:382-6.